NixOS/.github/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others’ private information, such as a physical or electronic address, without explicit permission
 * Wasting other people’s time with low quality contributions, including but not limited to LLM and bot spam
-* Displaying poltically charged imagery or content to provoke controversy
+* Displaying politically charged imagery or content to provoke controversy
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities